sutar-rushikesh/Install-Jenkins-on-AWS-EC2-/README.md

-# 🚀 How to install Jenkinson EC2
+# 🚀 How to install Jenkins on EC2

 ## 📌 What is Jenkins?